qiujason/Cell-Automaton-Simulations/doc/PLAN.md

 * How the neighborhoods interact with other neighborhoods and how the neighborhoods' cells interact with each other.

+ Probably one of the major challenges we'll face as the project progresses will be dealing with different sets of rules for different games and different types of neighborhoods.
+While the basic implementation of the GUI and Cell objects will remain the same, the actual interactions could be very different from simulation to simulation.

 ## User Interface